guidoarkesteijn/next-todo/README.md

 # Todo App based on the Supabase template.

 This app is a simple todo app.
-With support for register,login and creating,editing,deleting Todos.
+With support for register and login with creating, editing, and deleting Todos.

 ## Stack:
 - NPM